It’s a common issue that datagrid seems to render, but only the header and footer are displayed. There is no data displayed in the grid.

 - Update (Windows users):

-Microsoft IIS web server sometimes displays generic 500 internal error message.
+Microsoft IIS web server sometimes displays a generic 500 internal error message.
 You must change the IIS settings to display server error in details with the following steps:

 Error Pages -> 500 -> Edit Feature Settings -> "Detailed Errors"